michelepatella/mmeletricarservice.it/README.md

 ### 💿 Data Layer

 - Relational database
-- Index created on the `id` field to optimize query performance
+- Index created on the `id` fields to optimize query performance
 - Foreign key relationships established among tables to maintain data integrity
 - `ON DELETE CASCADE` to ensure the proper handling of related data when records are deleted
 - Attributes governed by contraints to enforce rules for data quality and consistency (`NOT NULL`, `CHECK`)